Find the right spot to watch all the racing action on The Strip with our guide to the F1 Las Vegas Grand Prix Grandstands.

 Numbered seating: Yes

-Welcome to the biggest and liveliest zone at the Las Vegas Grand Prix.
+Welcome to the biggest and liveliest zone for Las Vegas Grand Prix grandstands.
 These options are a little higher on the price scale and contain no less than eight grandstands to choose from.
 These are predictably named:

 • SG1